Bamboo Is The Hardwood Flooring Solution You Never Knew You Needed

 Is bamboo right for you?
-No matter your hardwood flooring needs or home decor style, consider if a bamboo floor can work for you with this helpful overview.
+No matter your hardwood flooring needs or home decor style, consider if a bamboo floor such as strand woven bamboo flooring can work for you with this helpful overview.

 The versatility of bamboo never ceases to amaze me.
 I’ve seen it transformed into yarn and fabrics; it’s made into paper, charcoal and biofuel; you can make wine, beer and tea out of it; and everything else from helmets to iPhone covers to pipes and waterwheels can be made out of this amazing material.